-28th July is observed as the world Hepatitis day every year to raise awareness of viral hepatitis, a group of infectious liver diseases affecting hundreds of people worldwide.
+28th July is observed as world Hepatitis day every year to raise awareness of viral hepatitis, a group of infectious liver diseases affecting hundreds of people worldwide.
 Over 900,000 deaths in the world are recorded every year caused by Hepatitis B infection.
 Hepatitis can cause a range of liver inflammation and health problems including liver cancer.
-There are five main strains of the hepatitis virus namely A, B, C, D and E. Hepatitis B and C are one of the most common causes of deaths, with 1.3 million lives lost each year.
+There are five main strains of the hepatitis virus namely A, B, C, D, and E. Hepatitis B, and C is one of the most common causes of death, with 1.3 million lives lost each year.

 World Hepatitis Day History

 World Hepatitis Day is recognized on 28th July because it is the birthday of Dr. Baruch Blumberg (1925–2011).
 He discovered the hepatitis B virus in 1967 and its vaccine in 1969.
 He won the Nobel Prize in Medicine in 1976 for his work on Hepatitis.
 28th of July was designated as the world hepatitis day after the adoption of the resolution during the 63rd World Health Assembly in May 2010.

 World Hepatitis Day 2022 then is Bringing hepatitis care closer to you.
 On World Hepatitis Day 2022, WHO is highlighting the need for bringing hepatitis care closer to the primary health facilities and communities so that people have better access to treatment and care from this diseases, no matter what type of hepatitis they may have.

 WHO aims to attain hepatitis elimination by 2030.
 To get there, WHO calls on countries to fulfill specific targets:

 - Reduce new illnesses of hepatitis B and C by 90%;

 - Reduce the hepatitis related deaths from liver cirrhosis and cancer by 65%;